enarx/website/docs/WebAssembly/TypeScript.md

 # WebAssembly with TypeScript

 :::note
 * TypeScript is a superset of JavaScript.
-Therefore, the best approach to using TypeScript in WebAssembly is to transpile it into JavaScript.
+Therefore, the best approach to using TypeScript with WebAssembly is to transpile it into JavaScript.
 * WebAssembly support for JavaScript is good thanks to [Javy](https://github.com/Shopify/javy).
-* Javy compiles [QuickJS](https://bellard.org/quickjs/), a tiny JavaScript runtime, to Wasm, along with script to be executed.
+* Javy compiles [QuickJS](https://bellard.org/quickjs/), a tiny JavaScript runtime, to Wasm along with the script to be executed.
 * JavaScript is the second most popular and desirable language to work with WebAssembly.
 :::